Anyone can have a stroke

 An important way to reduce your risk of stroke is to find out if you have any of these conditions and work with your doctor to manage them.

 The way we live has a big impact on our risk of stroke.
-Things like smoking, drinking too much alcohol, being overweight and eating unhealthy foods can damage your blood vessels, increase your blood pressure and make your blood more likely to clot.
+Things such as smoking, drinking too much alcohol, being overweight and eating unhealthy foods can damage your blood vessels, increase your blood pressure and make your blood more likely to clot.

 If a close relative (parent, grandparent, brother or sister) has had a stroke, your risk is likely to be higher.